Electricity Laws and Incentives in California

 Utility Transportation Electrification Cost Recovery Regulations

-The California Public Utilities Commission must approve or modify utility transportation electrification programs, including those that deploy electric vehicle (EV) charging stations, through a reasonable cost recovery mechanism that does not unfairly compete with nonutility enterprises.
+The California Public Utilities Commission must approve or modify utility transportation electrification programs, including those that deploy electric vehicle (EV) chargers, through a reasonable cost recovery mechanism that does not unfairly compete with nonutility enterprises.
 At least 35% of the investments must be in underserved communities.

 (Reference California Public Utilities Code 740.19)